 My approach to the counseling process is best described as an eclectic blend of Cognitive Behavioral Therapy and Dialectical Behavior Therapy with a heavy emphasis on Mindfulness.
+I have also been trained in a form of Trauma Therapy called .
 Throughout the counseling process, it is my goal to support clients in developing self-awareness, self-compassion, personal empowerment and holistic well-being.
+I provide mental health services for individual adults, couples and adolescents.

 SERVICES PROVIDED BY MICHAEL HOLLINGSWORTH, LCPC